Python3pkg/Nappy/wiki/Shell-Command.md

 The syntax is the string "EPOCHTIME: " followed by `mm/dd/yyyy hh:mm:ss` which will be converted into a seconds-since-time-zero Unix timestamp as required by the Numerous server.
 You can use this syntax to write any metric whether it is a timer or not; the date is converted into a floating point number as shown.

 ### Updating metric attributes
-To update the attributes of a metric we use the -M option combined with -w.
+To update the attributes of a metric use the -M option combined with -w.
 In general every `nr` operation that writes something requires the `-w` flag, so think of the `-M` flag in this case as specifying "what to write" while the `-w` flag is simply specifying that we are going to write _something_.

     % nr -wMn bozo '{ "description" : "has red hair" }'
     { ... json output of updated metric attributes }